R-Dson/babyagi4all-api/README.md

-# BabyAGI4All Using Oobabooga's Web Interface And Simple Online Searching
+# BabyAGI4All Using Oobabooga's Web Interface Or Ollama With Simple Online Searching

 A small autonomous AI agent based on [BabyAGI](https://github.com/yoheinakajima/babyagi) by Yohei Nakajima.
 </br>